Remedial Massage is commonly used to:-

 - Aid relaxation.

 Unlike other forms of massage such as holistic massage, remedial massage is more specific.
 Meaning, that there is additional time to focus on the main problem areas.
 That said the cause of a problem might not relate to where one feels pain and is often just the symptom.
 A classic example of people treating the symptom rather than the cause is a tight ITB.
 Our practitioners take a holistic view and look at the whole body when treating, due to the effect of one area on another.
 If one fails to consider the entire picture, then symptoms often return in the short term.
 A holistic view helps find the cause and thus reduce the number and cost of visits for the patient.
-Treatment sessions typically involve a combination of Sports Massage and Remedial Massage therapy techniques.
+Treatment sessions typically involve a combination of Sports Massage therapy and Advanced Remedial Massage techniques.
+In brief, the practitioner will choose the most appropriate type of therapy intervention based on the specific patient history, the condition being treated and the patient's desired outcome.
+Although scar tissue or adhesions can often be treated well with Remedial Massage, Gua Sha or IASTM can also work exceptionally well with such ailments.
+Also, myofascial pain can be treated very effectively with Myofascial Dry Needling, though this is not for everybody.

 - Neuromuscular Technique (NMT)